-The following RDP Proxy features provide access to a remote desktop farm through NetScaler Gateway:
+The following RDP Proxy features provide access to a remote desktop farm through the Citrix Gateway.

 Secure RDP traffic through clientless VPN or ICA Proxy mode (without Full Tunnel).

-(Also provides an option to disable SSO if needed).
+SSO (single sign-on) to RDP servers through Citrix Gateway.
+Also provides an option to disable SSO if needed.

-Enforcement (SmartAccess) feature, where NetScaler administrators can disable certain RDP capabilities through NetScaler Gateway configuration.
+Enforcement (SmartAccess) feature, where the Citrix ADC administrators can disable certain RDP capabilities through the Citrix Gateway configuration.

 Compatibility with native Windows MSTSC client for RDP without the need for any custom clients.